 REPORTING EXAM ADMINISTRATION IRREGULARITIES OR CONCERNS

 Report problems when they happen.
 If you experience problems with any part of the exam administration process, including issues with exam materials, the facility, or other difficulties, tell the test administrator immediately.
 You must allow test administrator at least 30 minutes to correct any problems.
+If the problem is corrected, the test administrator will restart the test from the beginning of the affected vignette and you may continue with your test.
 If the problem continues for more than 30 minutes, you have the choice to stay until the problem is corrected or to have your appointment rescheduled.

 GROUNDS FOR CANDIDATE DISMISSAL FROM TEST SITE